- Comfortable interior

 The XT6 struggles to keep pace with other three-row crossovers for efficiency.

-Federal regulators didn’t find much daylight between front- and all-wheel drive XT6 ratings.
-With front-wheel drive, the XT6 rates 18 mpg city, 25 highway, 20 combined.
+Federal regulators didn’t find much daylight between front- and all-wheel-drive V-6 XT6 ratings.
+With front-wheel drive, this XT6 rates 18 mpg city, 25 highway, 20 combined.
 Adding all-wheel drive drops the city and highway rating just 1 mpg but leaves the combined rating unchanged.

 For a three-row crossover, 20 mpg combined is on the low side of average.